ovh/docs/pages/public_cloud/public_cloud_network_services/technical-resources-02-octavia-monitoring-prometheus/guide.en-gb.md

 ### Monitoring with Prometheus

-Some provider drivers, such as the Octavia amphora driver, provide a prometheus endpoint.
+Some provider drivers, such as the Octavia amphora driver, provide a Prometheus endpoint.
 This allows you to configure your Prometheus infrastructure to collect metrics from Octavia Load Balancers.

 To add a Prometheus endpoint on an Octavia Load Balancer, create a listener with a special protocol `PROMETHEUS`.
 This will enable the endpoint as `/metrics` on the listener.
-The listener supports all of the features of an Octavia Load Balancer, such as allowed_cidrs, but does not support attaching pools or L7 policies.
+The listener supports all of the features of an Octavia Load Balancer, such as `allowed_cidrs`, but does not support attaching pools or L7 policies.
 All metrics will be identified by the Octavia object ID (UUID) of the resources.

 > [!primary]
 >